xtreamsrl/clockify-nlp-bot/CONTRIBUTING.md

 - [Let us know you are working on it](#let-us-know-you-are-working-on-it)

-- Expect feedback and to make changes to your contributions
+- Embrace feedbacks and be ready to make changes to your contributions

 - Write tests